0cjs/sedoc/8bit/conn/serial.md

 - [D-sub (D-subminiature) Connectors](dsub.md) for pin numbering etc.
 - "DIN-6" in [DIN](din.md) for Commodore (IEC) serial bus.

+kayasan86's [ＲＳ２３２Ｃプロジェクト][kayasan86] contains a _lot_ of
+useful information, including things like the "S parameter" on PC-8801 RS-232C configuration (in-band signal for kana on 7-bit links).
+Also includes notes on accessing and saving to serial in BASIC on many Japanese computers.

 DE-9 and DE-25 RS-232 Serial Ports
 ----------------------------------